sof202/ChromBinarize/README.md

 such, a separate suite of scripts that binarize these data sets is proposed here.

+>[!NOTE]
+>In the following README (and greater repository), the word 'methylation' means
+>*any* type of DNA methylation.
+As such, when more precise language is required,
+>you will see instead '5mC' or '5hmC' (*etc.*).
+If at any point the wording
+>feels ambiguous when it shouldn't be, please raise an issue.

 ## Usage outside of UoE
 >[!IMPORTANT]
 >If you are using these scripts and you are not using the University of Exeter's